Financial support links and mutual aid resources

 If yes, who needs to refer me? ____

-If not, how does my insurance work if LHC Consulting and/or Heather Holt is out of network? ____
+If not, how does my insurance work if Brave Choices, Inc. and/or my provider is out of network? ____

 The clinic usually uses CPT codes 90834 and 90837 for these services.